Pharmacy

 Option 3: In Person

-Take a ticket from the kiosk.
+This is least preferred.
 Processing time varies based on pharmacy staffing and resources.

 Picking Up Your Prescriptions